random689/tp/docs/UserGuide.md

 * `findTeacher Betsy` followed by `copyTeacher c/phone` copies the phones of teachers whose name matches Betsy.
 The definition of "matches" is as per the definition in the `findTeacher` command.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-If the last shown teacher list to the user is empty, nothing will be copied to the clipboard.
+If the currently displayed teacher list is empty, nothing will be copied to the clipboard.
 </div>

 #### Delete a teacher : `deleteTeacher`